goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

 Schwa cannot appear in the final (stressed) syllable, but is allowed everywhere else.
-The cardinal vowel phonemes /a i u e o/ normally only appear in final syllables or in penultimate open syllables, though they are sometimes allowed in other positions, e.g. in reduplicated monolyllables or in loanwords.
+The cardinal vowel phonemes /a i u e o/ normally only appear in final syllables or in penultimate open syllables, though they are sometimes allowed in other positions, e.g. in reduplicated monosyllables or in loanwords.
 The distribution of schwa is not completely predictable.
 These issues are explored further in @sec:culi-phonotactics.

 #### Klesan phonotactics {#sec:culi-phonotactics}